CTC-PCOEdeSignage/PCOE-de-Signage-Rails/README.md

 ## Updating

-To update the server (from Github), you can run `bin/update`.
+To update the server (from Github), you can run `bin/update` from the project root directory (likely `/opt/apps/PCOE-de-Signage-Rails`).
 Don't do this until you a) are instructed by the original developer of the software, or b) you have built a custom slide (and committed to Github) so that you can pull the latest down.

 ## Starting